khaledbenag/spark_to_sparkify/README.md

      ** The F1 score on the test set is 88.90%
      ** The areaUnderROC on the test set is 94.50%

+# Perspectives
+In this project, we defined some features relevant to user churn problems from Sparkify logs.
+Feature selection/extraction is a vast area to discover, and there are different directions in this dataset to explore, such as extracting timestamp related features (registration period, monthly actions, daily logs, ...).
+Moreover, PySpark is an interesting tool that can be combined with other tools like kubeflow for machine learning model monitoring, and kubernetes for model orchestration (models in production).

 # Acknowledgements

 Credit to [Udacity](https://www.udacity.com/) for the data.